africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

     have teamed up as one organisation in Malawi, merging the staff together.
 - linkTitle: Feed the Children
   featured: true
-  linkText: has worked with AVM for over 10 years, providing Vitameal, a nutritional
+  linkText: has worked with AVM for over 10 years, providing Vitameal a nutritional
-    porridge to 1000 pre-school children every day!
+    porridge, to 1000 pre-school children every day!
 Established over 40 years ago, Feed the Children is one of the leading anti-hunger organizations, raising awareness about childhood hunger to make it a thing of the past.
   url: https://www.feedthechildren.org/